ibm-cloud-docs/vpc/vsi_is_create_instance_template.md

 ### Gathering information to create an instance template
 {: #api-options-instance-template-create}

 Ready to create an instance template?
 Before you can run the `POST /instance/templates` command, you need to know the details that you want to include for your instance template and command options.
-Such as what profile and image that you want to use.
+Such as the profile and image that you want to use.
 Follow these steps to prepare for running the command.

 Gather the following required instance template details by making the following API calls: